• Skip to primary navigation

 I hope this list empowers you to make substitutions in your dishes and try different types of cabbage!

 While napa cabbage is certainly a special vegetable full of versatility, there are alternatives that will yield very similar results.
-Whether it’s fermenting it in kimchi, stir-frying it with some noodles, or serving it as a side dish alongside fish, cabbage itself is a vegetable you don’t want to pass up.
+Whether it’s fermenting it in kimchi, stir-frying it with some noodles, or serving it as a side dish alongside steamed Chinese fish, cabbage itself is a vegetable you don’t want to pass up.

 Let me know what you think of the different variations listed above.
 Do you have a favorite alternative to napa cabbage?